 While children can suffer from allergies in response to allergens in the home all year long, a change in environment or the seasons (like returning to school in the fall) can be a trigger.
 Even worse, classrooms can be a magnet for allergens—from dust mites to molds, classroom pets, food and even pollen tracked in from recess—so don’t expect things to get better over time.
 And the negative effects go beyond a runny nose—allergy symptoms can even disrupt children’s sleep patterns, decreasing concentration in class and making academic success seem like a distant dream.

 Fortunately, many of the signs and symptoms of some of the most common allergies are not hard to recognize.
 If what appears to be a cold lasts more than two weeks, it’s probably allergies.
 Chronic cough, sore throat, frequent headaches, watery eyes, sinus infections—they all indicate an underlying condition that goes beyond the common cold.
 There are also more subtle signs—such as wheezing or getting easily winded, dark circles under the eyes, ear infections, and even itchy eyes or nose—that make allergies even more likely.
-If your child is exhibiting any of these symptoms, allergies—and a resulting drop in academic performance—may be in the cards.

 There’s no one-size-fits-all allergy treatment, so they’ll identify the cause of your child’s allergies with allergy testing.
 During the 20-minute test, the allergist will apply a minuscule drop of allergen extracts on the skin to determine which ones cause a reaction.
-Once you know their triggers, the physician can determine the best course of action for your child.
+Once you identify their triggers, the physician can determine the best course of action for your child.